 I can think of nothing better than a fast, easy, no-bake recipe for perfect fudge that’s adorned with creamy peanut butter swirls.

-This holiday fudge recipe is actually a spinoff of my popular The Easiest Foolproof Fudge recipe which readers have been loving for years now.
+This holiday fudge recipe is actually a spinoff of my popular Foolproof Chocolate Fudge recipe which readers have been loving for years now.

 But this time around I added peanut butter to take the decadence level up a notch.
 After all, chocolate and peanut butter are perfect companions!

-What you’re left with is fudge that’s perfectly smooth in texture, sweet in taste, yet a tiny bit salty from the peanut butter, and practically effortless in the workload factor!
+What you’re left with is chocolate and peanut butter fudge that’s perfectly smooth in texture, sweet in taste, yet a tiny bit salty from the peanut butter, and practically effortless in the workload factor!